Organisations with the strongest leaders have nearly double the revenue growth compared to those with weaker leaders, according to CEB.

-Unfortunately, most leaders and organisations are not prepared to embrace such change.
+Unfortunately, most are not prepared to embrace such change.
 In fact, only 37 percent of executives believe their leadership bench has the skills required to achieve critical results today, according to CEB’s executive guidance for 2014.

-To build capable network leaders, organisations need to encourage leaders to be more than just individual motivators and require them to take on a more collaborative and network-building role.
+To build capable network, organisations need to encourage leaders to be more than just individual motivators and require them to take on a more collaborative and network-building role.

 3 steps to developing network leaders